-You are responsible for transporting your poster to and from Pittsburgh.
+You are responsible for transporting your poster to and from the Convention site.
 Ideally, print your poster in a size that can be rolled up and slid into a tube for transport (and slide in a few tacks for mounting).

-The poster display boards are 4’ x 8’, and your poster must fit comfortably within that space.
+The poster display boards are 8’ wide x 4’ tall, and your poster must fit comfortably within that space.
 There are enough display boards to accommodate one poster per side of the board.
 You are responsible for mounting your own poster, so please bring your own push pins.

 Your Poster Session

-While your poster will be on display throughout the Convention, you have a designated session time slot during which you will “present” your poster and interact with attendees about your work.
+You will have a designated session time slot during which you will “present” your poster and interact with attendees about your work.
 Please arrive a few minutes early and stay near your poster throughout the duration of your session.
-You are welcome to stand near your poster at any other time as well.

 Poster Presentation Tips: